Patients Are Designing The Future Of Healthcare

 The webinar was inspired by the focus shift in tech companies to widen from a consumer-only offering, and directly address industry-specific needs.
 This opportunity led to innovation, we saw technology companies become successful and start exploring how the products or services they offered could integrate or solve healthcare use cases.
 Now we have patient data systems, automated online appointment booking and cloud integration.
 But the latest catalyst has been COVID-19, a recent pandemic that spreads through human contact which is putting duress on healthcare systems around the world.
 This change has forced many providers to pivot and adopt virtual care.

-Human-centered design in Healthcare
+Human-centred design in Healthcare

 The best way forward in healthcare is to take a step back and take a breath.